-Implement accurate and timely action by licence holders in response to issues identified from submitted EMP reports, site visits and complaints. • Conduct appropriate investigations of reported and potential protected species interactions and escapes.
+- Implement accurate and timely action by licence holders in response to issues identified from submitted EMP reports, site visits and complaints - including the potential to issue Environment Protection Orders, as an Administering Agency under the Environment Protection Act 1993. - Approvals and review of strategies relating to interactions with marine mammals and escape of stock (until a sector-based strategy is developed and adopted). - Conduct appropriate investigations of reported and potential protected species interactions/entanglements and escapes.